haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/codes.md

 ## AR quiver calculator

+A tool to deal with the Auslander-Reiten quiver of a module category or a triangualted category.

 <img src="https://cdn.discordapp.com/attachments/524877289213788171/1007891731703943168/unknown.png" width="50%">

 (The Auslander-Reiten quiver of mod k(D5), a torsion class of it, and Ext-projectives of it)

-A tool to deal with the Auslander-Reiten quiver of a category.
 You can input your translation quiver by your mouse and keyboard, save and load your translation quiver, and import the AR quiver from [String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/).

 Then this computes various things.